StephenWattam/LWAC/doc/user/limits.md

 #### Proxies/single points of failure
 Proxies can be configured in the curl settings (`client_policy` section of the [server config](server_config.html)), however, they are subject to a number of effects that are generally undesirable for sampling (such as caching and header rewriting), and present a single point of failure which handles all of the stress.

+Unfortunately there is currently no method to set a different proxy on each client (this is due in a later version).

 #### DNS
 DNS lookup is considered an integral part of fetching web data, and is thus repeated every time a client downloads a link.
 If this places undue stress on one's DNS provider, a local cache can vastly reduce outgoing traffic with relatively little risk of damaging the quality of resultant data.